-While most fly anglers believe that Bob Nauheim from California invented the fly called Crazy Charlie fly, it was actually invented by Charles Smith from Andros Island, Bahamas.
+While most fly anglers believe that Bob Nauheim from California invented the Crazy Charlie fly, but some believe it was created by Charles Smith from Andros Island, Bahamas.

 The Crazy Charlie fly has a long history with some baggage.
-Here’s Fly Life Magazine’s interview with Prescott Smith (Stafford Creek Lodge, Andros, Bahamas) at the November 2011 Bonefish & Tarpon Trust Symposium.
+Fly Life Magazine interviewed Prescott Smith (Stafford Creek Lodge, Andros, Bahamas) at the November 2011 Bonefish & Tarpon Trust Symposium.
 The symposium was held at the IGFA Headquarters in Dania Beach, Florida.

-Prescott told much of the story about the origin of the fly in the first person of his father.
+Prescott told much of the story about the fly’s origin in the first person of his father

 The next day, I took Pindling and Trudeau fishing.
-Pindling caught two fish and Trudeau caught three.
+Pindling caught two fish, and Trudeau caught three.
 Pindling used to call me “Life.”
-The Prime Minister said, “Life, you let him catch three and I only caught two bonefish.”
+The Prime Minister said, “Life, you let him catch three, and I only caught two bonefish.”
 I said, “Isn’t that what you taught me?
 We have to look after our guests!
 And that’s exactly how it all started with the fly.”
-He went on to say, “And from there, I gave my fly to Bob Nauheim, a guy I fished.
+He said, “And from there, I gave my fly to Bob Nauheim, a guy I fished.
 He was the owner of Fishing International in California.
-He asked me if I would accept the name of the fly to be Crazy Charlie.
-So I wrote a letter saying yes and I signed it, and that’s how the Crazy Charlie fly started.”
+He asked if I would accept the fly’s name as Crazy Charlie.
+So I wrote a letter saying yes, and I signed it, and that’s how the Crazy Charlie fly started.”

-Years later, when Bob Nauheim had popularized the fly, he returned to fish Andros and ended up staying where Prescott guided.
+Years later, when Bob Nauheim had popularized the fly, he returned to fish Andros and stayed where Prescott guided.
 Prescott said, “He asked me if my father was mad at him for taking all the credit?”

-Charlie Smith, now 78, was the first Bahamian to own a bone fishing lodge.
-It was called Charlie’s Haven, it was on the water’s edge in Behring Point, Andros.
+Charlie Smith was the first Bahamian to own a bone fishing lodge.
+It was called Charlie’s Haven; it was on the water’s edge in Behring Point, Andros.
 Years later, he took over the Bang Bang Club, a lodge built on a private cay.
-It became so well known around the world that corporate bigwigs to prime ministers sought out the privacy, solitude and bone fishing that the Bang Bang offered.
+It became so well known worldwide that corporate bigwigs and prime ministers sought the privacy, solitude, and bone fishing offered by the Bang Bang.

 Tie The Crazy Charlie: